Real Estate in Norway

 We asked foreigners in Norway what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Norway, rental homes typically include a refrigerator, stove, oven, dishwasher and a washer and dryer.
 In some cases, the rental may also include other small kitchen appliances such as a microwave or coffee maker.
-In addition, many rental properties will come with air conditioning, heating, and other amenities such as TV, cable, and internet access," remarked one foreigner who made the move to Norway.
+In addition, many rental properties will come with air conditioning, heating, and other amenities such as TV, cable, and internet access," explained one person living in Norway.

 Additional Information about Searching for a Home in Norway: